On the Physical Nature of the Scalar Mode Mass in the Jordan frame of a Metric $f(R)$ gravity: Conclusions

 \section{Conclusions}

 In this work we have analyzed the Taylor expansion of metric $f(R)$ gravity in the Jordan frame around the General Relativity limit at the present cosmological epoch.
-Assuming that General Relativity must be recovered as the low-curvature limit of the theory, we expanded the scalar potential around $\phi_0 = 1$ and imposed two independent cosmological constraints: the observed value of the present-day deceleration parameter and the cosmological bound on the variation of Newton's constant.
+Assuming that General Relativity must be recovered as the low-curvature limit of the theory, we expanded the scalar potential around $\phi_0 = 1$ and imposed two independent cosmological constraints: the observed value of the present-day deceleration parameter and the cosmological bound on the variation of Newton's~constant.

 The combination of these requirements leads to a non-trivial consistency condition on the expansion parameters of the theory.
-In particular, we have shown that the scalar degree of freedom necessarily acquires a mass much larger than the Hubble scale.
-Even adopting conservative cosmological bounds on $\Delta G/G$, the resulting scalar mass squared exceeds $H_0^2$ by several orders of magnitude.
-If one were to impose the more stringent Solar System limits on the variability of Newton's constant, the hierarchy would become even stronger, yielding $m_\phi^2 > 10^5 H_0^2$.
+In~particular, we have shown that the scalar degree of freedom necessarily acquires a mass much larger than the Hubble scale.
+Even adopting conservative cosmological bounds on $\Delta G/G$, the~resulting scalar mass squared exceeds $H_0^2$ by several orders of magnitude.
+If~one were to impose the more stringent Solar System limits on the variability of Newton's constant, the~hierarchy would become even stronger, yielding $m_\phi^2 > 10^5 H_0^2$.

 It is important to stress the domain of validity of this analysis.
 Our result applies to analytic $f(R)$ models that admit General Relativity as an expansion limit around $\phi_0 = 1$.
 Well-known constructions such as the Hu–Sawicki model or other non-analytic formulations do not reproduce General Relativity through a regular Taylor expansion around this point.
-In those scenarios, the recovery of the GR limit typically relies on additional dynamical mechanisms, such as chameleon-type screening, which are introduced to ensure compatibility with local gravity tests.
+In~those scenarios, the~recovery of the GR limit typically relies on additional dynamical mechanisms, such as chameleon-type screening, which are introduced to ensure compatibility with local gravity~tests.

-Therefore, our conclusion does not directly constrain such non-analytic models.
-Rather, it shows that within analytic metric $f(R)$ theories admitting GR as a perturbative limit at the present epoch, observational consistency alone forces a super-Hubble scalar mass scale.
+Therefore, our conclusion does not directly constrain such non-analytic models (i.e., models that cannot be Taylor expanded near $\phi-\phi_0$).
+Rather, it shows that within analytic metric $f(R)$ theories admitting GR as a perturbative limit at the present epoch, observational consistency alone forces a super-Hubble scalar mass~scale.

 Finally, we have emphasized that the notion of scalar mass in a cosmological background requires an adiabatic separation between background evolution and perturbations.
-When this condition is properly taken into account, the emergence of a super-Hubble mass scale appears as a natural consequence of the consistency requirements imposed by observations.
+When this condition is properly taken into account, the~emergence of a super-Hubble mass scale appears as a natural consequence of the consistency requirements imposed by~observations.